 There were two well known streets, 'chicken street' and 'freak street' (because we were the freaks and hippies of the day, the travellers who would go there).
 This is where there were beautiful dresses to buy, that you saw all the women travelling wear.
 It was such a busy buzzy city.
 The gypsies of Afghanistan, the nomads, invited us to their tent (stunning and decorated with mirrors and hangings).
 The men wore beautiful turbans and the women beautiful jewelry.
 There were beautiful velvet dresses, even the kids had very lovely outfits.
 The people were so welcoming and warm.

 My boyfriend and I then got the bus to Pakistan via the khyber pass - another amazing journey.
 The khyber pass was built by the British, it follows a river all the way from Kabul to Peshawar in Pakistan.
 Rugged mountain, lots of caves - absolutely stunning scenery.
 We got a local bus that broke down on the way.
 We all had to get off and sit by the river chatting and killing time while the driver fixed the tyre.
 He managed to fix it and get us all to Pakistan safely.
 An incredibly unforgettable journey through a truly magical country.”

 The whole team at Free The Label are deeply saddened by the recent events in Afghanistan.
 We are personally, and as a brand, supporting the below NGO's who are on the ground working to rescue the most vulnerable Afghans.
-Join us in supporting these incredible organisations and the Afghan people.
+Join us in supporting these incredible NGO's who are on the ground providing much needed support to the Afghan people.